AleksBulajic/API_NOpayTOplay/README.md

 - POST /games/all: Creates a new game.
 - PUT /games/:id: Updates an existing game.
 - DELETE /games/:id: Deletes a game.
-- POST /favorites: Allows users to add a game to their favorites.
-- GET /favorites: Retrieves all games in the favorites collection.
-- DELETE /favorites/:id: Deletes a game from the favorites collection.

 ### Models